 “A mother is a story.”

-Shit!
-Life literally changed overnight but I felt safe, secure, and protected.
+Life changed overnight but I felt safe, secure, and protected.
 I couldn’t of picked a better man to introduce me to this wonderful journey.
 It’s been hard, stressful, and it’s never ending but it’s the best journey I’ve ever embarked.

 I grew up in split households, my dad was always away working so I was always around my mom, aunts, grandparents, and uncle.
 When I was a little girl I decided I never wanted children or marriage, not because it was terrible but because of personal fear and childhood trauma.
 However, life chose differently for me.